From Coast Guard Reports

 Those words may not be recognizable to anyone, but to each and every Coast Guard member, they represent a true hero: Signalman 1st Class Douglas Munro, the service’s only Medal of Honor recipient.

-More than 75 years ago, those were the last words to he said before his death at the Battle of Guadalcanal.
+More than 75 years ago, those were the last words to he said before his death at the Battle of Guadalcanal during World War II.

 Sign up for our emails to stay connected to the USO and the troops we serve.

 The Marines were being driven back to the beach and many did not have radios to request assistance.
-A single “HELP” spelled out in T-shirts on the ridge near the beach provided a sign of what the Marines needed.
+A single “HELP” spelled out in T-shirts on the ridge near the beach sent a loud and clear signal to those looking on.

-Munro, back at the staging area, volunteered to navigate the same landing craft to rescue the Marines from enemy fire.
+Back at the staging area, Munro volunteered to navigate the same landing craft to rescue the Marines from enemy fire.
 Nearing the beach and braving incoming fire, Munro directed the landing craft to push forward, even with Japanese forces gaining ground and nearing the beach.

 As the Marines re-embarked on the landing craft, Munro immediately navigated his vessel between the enemy fire and the Marine forces, providing much-needed cover for the Marines.
 With his efforts, all of the Marines, including the wounded, were safely taken off the island.
 Munro later help free a grounded landing craft that was full of Marines who were not far from enemy forces.